 - Accountability: Being capable of explaining and justifying your social media communications to the public.
 This can be a tough one, because this means that when we (in most cases unintentionally) violate principles of accuracy, humanity, or transparency, we should be able to apologize for our actions and quickly set the record straight.

 Social media policies are on a continuum - the less structure you put into place, the more freedom your employees have.
 They’ll feel trusted and free to post what is natural to their online identity.
-Yet with too little structure, employees can be set up to post things which will embarrass themselves and the company.
-In other cases, employees won’t post anything at all because they’ll be too afraid of getting it wrong and they don’t understand where the safe space is for them to communicate online.
+Yet with too little structure, employees can be set up to post things which will harm them or the reputation of the company.
+In some cases, employees won’t post anything at all because they’ll be too afraid of getting it wrong and they don’t understand where the safe space is for them to communicate online.

-With too much structure, employees will feel like their company doesn’t trust them and are trying to turn them into sockpuppets to promote the brand.
+If the structures of a social media policy are too tight, employees will feel like their company doesn’t trust them and are trying to turn them into sockpuppets to promote the brand.